melfree/cycle2/README.md

 5. (Auth needed) Delete: `DELETE /uploads/:id`
 6. Get all uploads `GET /uploads`

-`:id` is the id of an upload object.
+Again, `:id` is the id of a saved upload object.
-*Note*: There is a `photos` attribute to allow for simultaneous multiple upload of photos.
+*Note*: There is a `photos` attribute for `uploads` to allow for simultaneous multiple upload of photos.
 When uploading photos, if `photos` exists and is an array of multiple photos, each photo will became its own Upload object, but all the Uploads will share the same location, tags, and copyright values.
 For simple single upload, an array of 1 value in `photos` works, or `photo` works.

 #### Favorites